What is an Allergy?

 Allergy immunotherapy works by decreasing sensitivity to allergens.
 This highly effective allergy treatment procedure is performed by gradually introducing allergic substances in an increased dosage into the patient’s body orally, or through injection shots.
 Immunotherapy often results in lasting relief of allergy symptoms even after treatment is stopped.
 This makes it a hugely beneficial and more cost-effective treatment approach for most people.

-If you are suffering from any form of allergy, you may seek help of a qualified healthcare professional here.
+If you are suffering from any form of allergy, you may seek the help of a qualified healthcare professional here.
 At our clinic, we are dedicated to offering the highest level of medical care.
 We offer our services and develop holistic treatments for our patients to help treat or reduce your allergy symptoms.